MattechLab/sops/docs/flexyphy/data-collection/data-collection_flexyphy_protocol.md

     **Trigger to PsychoPy PC**
     {: style="text-align: center;"}

-    - [ ] Check that the syncbox triggers are sent onto the scanner's PC (by pushing the enter button :fontawesome-solid-circle:{ .bluecolor }).
+    - [ ] Check that the SyncBox triggers are sent onto the scanner's PC (by pushing the enter button :fontawesome-solid-circle:{ .bluecolor }).
 If not, the trigger cable might not be correctly plugged inside the scanner room (black cable that connects the electronics panel to the scanner).
 The RJ45 cable and the trigger cable must be plugged (inside and outside the scanner) to the same exit number.

     ![Trigger to Scanner](../../assets/debi_protocol/selected/19-scanner-signal.png){: style="width: 80%;display: block; margin: 0 auto;"}
     **Trigger to Scanner**